krishnakalisarkar/Be_Heart_Smart/README.md

 The model was fit on the scaled train set, and tested on the validation set.
 Recall of 67%, f1 score of 71%, with an accuracy of 72.6% was achieved.

-(attach pictures of the classification report)
+(put the image of classification report)

 #### Increase Recall for true prediction of existence of cardio_disease by hypertuning the threshold